-Composting is a natural process that transforms organic materials, such as kitchen scraps and yard waste, into a rich, nutrient-dense soil amendment known as compost.
-This article explores what composting is, its benefits, how to use compost in the garden, the process involved in composting, and tips for speeding up the process.
+Composting is a process that transforms organic materials from the kitchen, garden, and lawn into a rich, nutrient-dense soil amendment known as compost.
+This article explores composting, its benefits, how to use compost in the garden, the process involved in composting, and tips for speeding up the process.

 What is Composting?

-Composting is the controlled decomposition of organic matter, facilitated by microorganisms, oxygen, and moisture.
+Composting involves decomposing organic matter facilitated by microorganisms, oxygen, and moisture.
 The result is a dark, crumbly substance called humus, which enriches the soil with essential nutrients and improves its structure.
-Composting can be done at home on a small scale or commercially on a larger scale.

 Benefits of Using Compost in the Garden

-2. Reduced Need for Chemical Fertilizers: By providing a steady supply of nutrients, compost reduces the need for synthetic fertilizers, promoting a more sustainable gardening practice.
+- Reduced Need for Chemical Fertilizers: Compost reduces the need for synthetic fertilizers by providing a steady supply of nutrients, promoting a more sustainable gardening practice.

 How to Use Compost in the Garden

-1. Soil Amendment: Mix compost into garden beds before planting to improve soil fertility and structure.
-A layer of 2-3 inches worked into the top 6-8 inches of soil is typically sufficient.
+- Soil Amendment: Mix compost into garden beds before planting to improve soil fertility and structure.
+A 2-3 inches layer worked into the top 6-8 inches of soil is typically sufficient.

 The Composting Process

-Composting involves the breakdown of organic materials through a series of stages, driven by microorganisms.
+Composting involves breaking organic materials driven by microorganisms through a series of stages.
 The process can be divided into several key phases:

-1. Mesophilic Phase: During this initial phase, mesophilic bacteria (which thrive at moderate temperatures) begin breaking down the easily degradable compounds, raising the temperature of the pile.
+- Mesophilic Phase: During this initial phase, mesophilic bacteria (which thrive at moderate temperatures) break down the easily degradable compounds, raising the pile's temperature.

-2. Thermophilic Phase: As the temperature increases, thermophilic bacteria (which thrive at higher temperatures) take over, breaking down tougher materials like cellulose and lignin.
-This is when the compost pile becomes hot, often reaching temperatures of 130-160°F (55-70°C).
+- Thermophilic Phase: As the temperature increases, thermophilic bacteria (which thrive at higher temperatures) take over, breaking down more rigid materials like cellulose and lignin.
+At this point, the compost pile becomes hot, often reaching 130-160°F (55-70°C).

-4. Maturation Phase: The compost stabilizes and continues to decompose at a slower rate, allowing the material to fully mature and become ready for use in the garden.
+- Maturation Phase: The compost stabilizes and decomposes slowly, allowing the material to mature and become fully ready for use in the garden.

 The Role of Microbes

 Microorganisms are the driving force behind composting.
-Bacteria, fungi, and actinomycetes (a type of filamentous bacteria) work together to break down organic matter.
+Bacteria, fungi, and actinomycetes (filamentous bacteria) work together to break down organic matter.
 Bacteria are the most active, initiating the breakdown of complex molecules.
 Fungi help decompose tougher materials like lignin, and actinomycetes play a crucial role in breaking down cellulose and other complex compounds.

 Why Does Compost Get Hot?

-The heat generated during composting is a byproduct of microbial activity.
 As microbes break down organic matter, they release energy in the form of heat.
-This heat is essential for the thermophilic phase of composting, which helps to accelerate decomposition and kill off weed seeds and pathogens.
+This heat is essential for the thermophilic composting phase, which helps accelerate decomposition and kill off weed seeds and pathogens.

 Phases of Hot Composting

-Hot composting is an accelerated composting method that involves maintaining a compost pile at high temperatures (130-160°F) to speed up the decomposition process.
+Hot composting is an accelerated composting method that involves maintaining a compost pile at high temperatures (130-160°F) to speed up decomposition.
 The phases include:

-3. Cooling: As easily digestible materials are consumed, the temperature begins to drop.
+- Cooling: As easily digestible materials are consumed, the temperature drops.

-4. Maturation: The compost cools further and stabilizes, ready for use.
+- Maturation: The compost cools further, stabilizes, and is ready for use.

 A successful compost pile relies on a balance between "greens" and "browns."

-A good rule of thumb is to use a ratio of about 2-3 parts browns to 1 part greens.
+A good ratio is 2-3 parts browns to 1 part greens.

 Candidates for Composting